Firewalls &VPNs

 TLS 1.3

 As of this writing, the current version of the TLS protocol is TLS 1.3.
-As of 2020, TLS 1.2 and older version were no longer supported.
+TLS 1.2 and older versions were not supported since 2020.

 A few key improvements in TLS 1.3 are: